andriy-zh-ua/iam-rd-lab/README.md

 - Integration with Microsoft Graph using delegated permissions.
 - Separation of public (login) and protected (dashboard) routes in a Next.js App Router application.
+- Server-side JWT validation against the identity provider's JWKS — the pattern any real backend uses to trust a token coming from the browser.

 ## Tech stack